Skip to main content

 (Renaissance Europe )

-As described in the Old Testament book of 2 Samuel (11:2), King David gazes at Bathsheba, the wife of Uriah, from the roof of his palace while she bathes.
-The king's infatuation with Bathsheba will lead him to order her husband's death and take her as his wife.
-Later, God causes Bathsheba's and David's newborn son to die as punishment.
+This scene depicts the story of Bathsheba as described in the Old Testament book of 2 Samuel (11:2).
+Bathsheba was the wife of one of King David’s military commanders, and here, King David surreptitiously violates her privacy by gazing at her from his palace while she bathes.
+King David’s infatuation with Bathsheba will lead him to order her husband’s death and take her as his wife.
+In the biblical account, God punishes David by causing his and Bathsheba’s newborn son to die.

-Venetian painters, such as Bordone, were particularly known for their ability to paint beautiful, seductive women.
-The painting is characteristic of Bordone's fondness of fantastic architectural settings and deep perspective.
+Venetian painters, such as Bordone, were particularly known for their ability to paint beautiful women.
+The painting is characteristic of Bordone’s fondness for fantastic architectural settings and deep perspective.

 For more information on this painting, please see Federico Zeri's 1976 catalogue no. 271, p.
 398.